andrewgremlich/threejs-offset/README.md

 3. Run the command `npm install` to install the project's dependencies
 4. Run the command `npm run build` that creates the dist folder
 5. Run the server with the command `npm run start`
-6. If all is correct the browser will be open to the `localhost:8080` url
+6. If all is correct the browser will be open to the `localhost:9000` url

+## Contributing

+Contributions are welcome!
+If you have suggestions or bug reports, please open an issue.